Student paramedics join fight against COVID

 We’re very proud of them all for offering their services so readily and willingly at what is a very challenging time for everyone.

-This is just one of many ways in which Coventry University staff and students have been helping our public services tackle the coronavirus pandemic.
+This is just one of many ways in which Coventry University staff and students have been helping our public services tackle the COVID-19 pandemic.

 More than 25 PhD students have volunteered to help University Hospitals Coventry and Warwickshire with COVID-19 testing in the coming weeks and paramedic students from the university have taken up frontline roles with West Midlands Ambulance Service.